Our Team

 Mary lives in the community she grew up in on the Texas/Mexico border, surrounded by goats, horses, and dogs.

-Lesley Rivas López (she/her/ella) is a graduate student in the Department of Education Leadership and Policy at The University of Texas at Austin.
-She currently serves as a Mentoring Coordinator and Research Assistant for Project MALES (Mentoring to Achieve Latino Academic Success), a research-based mentorship program for boys and young men of color in the Austin area.
-Her research interests include the educational access and attainment of Latinx students across the pipeline, ethnic studies, and educational equity for underserved students through policy reform and the building of culturally-responsive support models.
+Lesley Rivas (she/her/ella) is a doctoral student in the Department of Education Leadership and Policy at The University of Texas at Austin.
+Her research interests include the educational access and attainment of Latinx students across the pipeline, ethnic studies, and advancing educational equity for underserved students through policy reform and culturally responsive support models.

-Lesley earned her M.Ed. in Education Policy from UT-Austin and a B.A. in Latinx Studies and Spanish from the University of Michigan.
-She is originally from Chicago, Illinois and is the proud daughter of Mexican immigrants.
-Being a first-generation Latina scholar, Lesley is deeply passionate about changing the educational opportunities for her community through her research and advocacy efforts.
+Lesley earned a Master of Education in Education Policy from UT Austin and a Bachelor of Arts in Latinx Studies and Spanish from the University of Michigan.
+Originally from Chicago, Illinois, she is the proud daughter of Mexican immigrants.
+As a first-generation Latina scholar, Lesley is deeply committed to expanding educational opportunities for her community through her research and advocacy.